christinew7/61040_concept_backend/context/design/concepts/Library/implementation.md/steps/file.69e54d42.md

       return { error: `File ${file} not found in library for user ${owner}.` };
     }

-    // Validate index
-    if (index < 0 || index >= targetFile.items.length) {
+    // Precondition: index is a valid index if (index < 0 || index >= targetFile.items.length) {
       return { error: `Index ${index} is out of bounds for file ${file}.` };
     }

+    // Use $unset to clear the element, then $pull to remove nulls, maintaining order
+    // Alternatively, fetch, modify array in memory, then replace, which is safer if order is critical const newItems = [...targetFile.items];
-    // Remove the item at the specified index by reconstructing the array const newItems = [
+    newItems.splice(index, 1); // Remove the item at the specific index
-      ...targetFile.items.slice(0, index),
-      ...targetFile.items.slice(index + 1),
-    ];

     await this.files.updateOne(
       { _id: file, library: ownerLibrary._id },